top of page

 Simply put, a string quartet is only more expensive than a trio because it's one more musician performing with the ensemble.

-Now, compare the sound of the string quartet and trio:
+Compare the sound of the string quartet and trio:

 String Quartet: Can't Help Falling in Love